dbieber/davidbieber.com/hugo/content/snippets/2021-02-12-javascript-functions-for-inserting-blocks-in-roam.md

 **getOrCreateChildBlock(parent_uid, block, order):** returns the uid of a specific child block underneath a specific parent block, creating it first if it's not already there. _parent_uid_: the uid of the parent block. _block_: the text of the child block. _order_: (optional) controls where to create the block, 0 for inserting at the top, -1 for inserting at the bottom.

-A word of caution: if multiple blocks with the same text exist on the page, these functions may return the uid of the wrong block.
+Caution :warning: If multiple blocks with the same text exist on the page, these functions may return the uid of the wrong block.

 ```javascript
 function sleep(ms) {